-This no-recipe recipe is my essential guide to building a gorgeous, vibrant antipasto platter with very little effort.
+This no-recipe recipe is my essential guide to building a gorgeous, vibrant Italian antipasto platter with very little effort.
 Simply grab a cutting board and load it to capacity with fruits, vegetables, cured meats, cheeses, and other pantry goodies.
-What’s best: you can make this photo-worthy yet easy appetizer ahead of time and have it ready to go in your fridge!
+Make this easy appetizer ahead of time and have it ready to go in your fridge!

 overhead photo of a large antipasto platter with a selection of meats, cheeses, fruits, vegetables, nuts and toasted bread slices.